 The Québec maritime Blog

-No snowmobilers can call themselves true adventurers until they have experienced the snowmobile trails of Gaspésie.
+No snowmobiler can call themselves a true adventurer until they’ve experienced the snowmobile trails of Gaspésie.
 Why?
 Because this immense territory involves many challenges, from the weather to the terrain, and also offers stunning winter scenery.

 How to get there

 The snowmobile trails of Gaspésie are easily accessible from the region of Bas-Saint-Laurent (via TQ5 and regional trails) or the province of New Brunswick (via Pointe-à-la-Croix from the northeast or via TQ85 or trail #561 from the northwest).
 You can also combine your exploration of the Gaspé Peninsula with a visit to Côte-Nord via the Matane–Baie-Comeau/Godbout ferry.
 For more information about the trails, consult the FCMQ map.

 What to see

 There are no half-measures in Gaspésie: massive amounts of snow fall every year, and the wide open spaces are dizzying in their scale.
 The region is bordered by the sea and offers you hundreds of kilometres to cover every day.
 The warm welcome of the local residents—hardy people who know how to make the most of winter—only adds to the region’s charm.